aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/_index.md

     Master email conversion operations with our detailed **Aspose.Email for Java** tutorials.
 Convert between various email formats (**EML**, **MSG**, **MHTML**, **HTML**), render messages with proper formatting, and preserve visual fidelity.

 * ### [Thunderbird & MBOX Operations with Aspose.Email for Java](./thunderbird-mbox-operations/)
-    Our Thunderbird and MBOX tutorials provide comprehensive guidance for handling open-source email formats with **Aspose.Email in Java**.
+    Our Thunderbird and MBOX tutorials provide comprehensive guidance for handling open‑source email formats with **Aspose.Email in Java**.
 Learn to access Thunderbird mail stores, process **MBOX files**, and extract messages from archives.

----

 * ### [Sending Emails with Aspose.Email for Java](./sending-emails/)
     Master the art of sending emails using **Aspose.Email for Java** with these comprehensive tutorials.
 Learn to craft and send emails effortlessly and efficiently from your Java applications.